Adults on the Spectrum

 - How do admissions work?

 Fill out our Candidate Form.
 Once we receive the form we will setup a tour or phone interview.
 During the meeting we assess the student to see if they are a good match for our program.
-You will then need to fill out an official application.

 - When can I start?